grafana/grafana/docs/sources/panels/transformations/types-options.md

 {{< docs-imagebox img="/img/docs/transformations/labels-to-fields-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-## Group By
+## Group by

 > **Note:** This transformation is only available in Grafana 7.2+.

 This transformation groups the data by a specified field (column) value and processes calculations on each group.
-The available calculations are the same as the Reduce transformation.
+Click to see a list of calculation choices.
+For information about available calculations, refer to the [List of calculations]({{< relref "../calculations-list.md" >}}).

 Here's an example of original data.